 What Does an Arizona Teacher’s Employment Contract Include? | Teachers Contracts

-What is included in a teacher employment contract in Arizona?
-In general, they’re normally slim.
-Normally, they’re only a couple of pages long, they’re bare bones, but I’m going to go over the basics and in general what I have seen from educators that have been my clients.
+In general, they’re slim.
+Usually, they’re only a couple of pages long and bare-bones, but I will go over the basics and what I have seen from educators who have been my clients.

-First, normally your salary is outlined there.
-Now, salaries are not normally negotiable with districts.
-They’re standardized.
-You’re offered a specific amount and that will be outlined in your contract.
-And then it will go into how do you receive that salary?
+Then it will go into how you receive that salary.
 Are you paid over 12 months?
 Or are you paid throughout the school year as a teacher in Arizona?
-And like, in the summer you wouldn’t receive any funds, so you’ll want to double check that so you know, and you can properly budget for those funds over the year.
+And in the summer, you wouldn’t receive any funds, so you’ll want to double-check that so you know, and you can adequately budget for those funds over the year.

 Signing Bonus or Relocation Expenses

 Especially if you’re coming from out of state to Arizona, sometimes the school district will pay you a signing bonus or relocation expenses.
 It’s usually not too much.
 It’s around a thousand; that’s what I’ve been seeing.

 But if you are coming in, they may offer you a bonus.
 Now, if you receive that bonus, there are always some types of repercussions.
 If you terminate your contract, you will likely have to pay it back, sometimes with interest.
 So, you’ll want to read your agreement very carefully.

 Then the contract itself will state how long it’s for.
 It’s generally for the entire school year.
 It’ll have a start date, which would be some time, usually in August if you’re in the Phoenix or valley area.
 And it typically ends at the end of May and has a specific date on there, and you are required to provide services within those dates.
 You cannot break your contract.

 How Can the District Terminate the Employment Contract?